zarf-dev/proposals/0008-rework-inspect/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

 The `zarf package inspect` command will become a parent command.
-It will have the five subcommands, `definition`, `sbom`, `images`, `manifests`, and `values-files`.
-Each of the `package inspect` commands will accept an already built package, either local or OCI. `definition` and `images` will also accept a package in the cluster.
+It will have the five subcommands: `definition`, `sbom`, `images`, `manifests`, and `values-files`.
+The `package inspect` commands will accept an already built package, either local or OCI. `definition` and `images` will also accept a package in the cluster.
 The `zarf dev inspect` parent command will be introduced.
 It will have three subcommands: `definition`, `sbom` and `values-files`.
+These commands will accept a directory containing a `zarf.yaml` file.

 ## Motivation